-1961 aerial view of Pasadena’s Rose Bowl from our Dick Whittington Photography Collection.
+1961 aerial view of the Rose Bowl in Pasadena.
+Part of the Dick Whittington Photography Collection in the USC Digital Library.

 Circa 1910 view of Arroyo Blvd in Pasadena.
 The present-day site of the Rose Bowl is visible in the distance.